 Having a rough idea isn’t enough for getting down to the ewallet app development phase.
 To give your digital wallet a good start, undertake some preparatory work.

 We took advantage of Machine Learning and Artificial Intelligence technologies to create an intelligent money management system that helps users to make proactive and rational decisions on their finances.
 The app’s core feature is predicting future budget distribution by analyzing users’ spending records.
-In a nutshell, the solution enables users to keep track of their regular spendings and strengthen financial literacy.
+In a nutshell, the solution enables users to keep track of their regular spending and strengthen financial literacy.
+To learn more about the project, please read the case study.

 A Silicon Valley startup partnered with Itexus to create a money-saving app that would help users to form healthy financial habits.
-We enriched the app with gamification features and equipped it with social functionality to make it supporting viral marketing via enabling users to invite and challenge their friends and share the challenge results.
+We enriched the app with gamification features and equipped it with social functionality to enable viral marketing by enabling users to invite and challenge their friends and share the challenge results.
+To learn more about the project, please read the case study.

 Itexus was assigned to develop a mobile app-to-bank transfer solution for a US-based startup.
 We created and delivered to the market iOS and Android apps that facilitate sending money from US-issued bank cards to Nigerian bank accounts.
-The apps also allow paying bills, manage several bank cards in one account, etc.
+The apps also allow paying bills, managing several bank cards in one account, etc. To learn more about the project, please read the case study.

 This neobank solution crafted for an American entrepreneur is designed specifically for migrants and other unbanked audience segments.
-The app facilitates monetary transactions like financial help to families, getting paychecks early, microloans, etc.
+The app facilitates monetary transactions like financial help to families, getting paychecks early, micro-loans, etc. To learn more about the project, please read the case study.